Tobias Norris: Manitoba Premier

 Roblin's government was forced to resign amid a corruption scandal in early-1915, and Norris was called to serve as premier in his place.
 He was sworn in as premier on May 15, 1915, and also gave himself the powerful position of Railway Commissioner.
 Norris called another election for August 6, 1915, and was rewarded with a landslide majority.
 The Liberals and their independent allies won 41 of 48 seats, a record which has never been surpassed in Manitoba history.

-Norris's government was considered a leading force for reform in Canada receiving a petition from Winona Flett of over 35,000 signatures for women's suffrage.
-Norris's administration extended the vote to women, as well as introducing temperance legislation, and bringing in workman's compensation as well as a minimum wage.
-His government also introduced a rural farm credit system, a mother's allowance for widows (an important measure considering his government was in power during and after World War I), a public nursing system and workplace health and safety regulations.
+Norris's government was considered a leading force for reform in Canada.
+After receiving a petition from Winona Flett of over 35,000 signatures for women's suffrage, Norris's administration extended the vote to women, It also conducted a prohibition referendum and then imposed prohibition legislation.
+It brought in workman's compensation as well as a minimum wage.
+His government also introduced a rural farm credit system.
+It issued a mother's allowance for widows (an important measure considering his government was in power during and after World War I), a public nursing system and workplace health and safety regulations.
 Road construction and public works were also expanded.
-It also brought in Single Transferable Voting. a form of proportional representation, in advance of the 1920 election for the election of Winnipeg MLAs.
+It also brought in Single Transferable Voting, a form of proportional representation, in advance of the 1920 election for the election of Winnipeg MLAs.

 The Norris administration's relationship with the federal Liberal Party was generally poor.
 In 1916, the province eliminated the limited provisions for bilingual education that were agreed to in the Wilfrid Laurier-Thomas Greenway compromise of 1897 to solve the Manitoba Schools Question.
 The federal Liberals, still led by Laurier, were trying to rebuild a support base among Quebec nationalists.
 In the federal election of 1917, Norris's government supported the Union government of Robert Borden against the Opposition Liberals led by Wilfrid Laurier.
 The "Unionist" and "Laurier" Liberals in Manitoba were not reunited until 1922, but Norris's hold on power was never threatened by the split.